mvgam

 Installation

-Install the development version from GitHub
+, or install the development version from GitHub

 using: devtools::install_github("nicholasjclark/mvgam")